 A vasectomy is one of the best ways to prevent pregnancy, with rates of pregnancy around 1/1,000 after the first year, and between 2-10/1,000 after five years.
 Most reports indicate that following a vasectomy a couple has a less than 1% chance of getting pregnant.

 However, it is recommended to have an analysis of a semen specimen after vasectomy (SSAV) to determine the success of the procedure before ceasing to use alternative methods of contraception.
 Although the possibility of becoming pregnant following a vasectomy is low, the possibility is still there.
 If your partner is experiencing pregnancy symptoms, she may consider taking a pregnancy test.

 As noted earlier, a vasectomy is considered a permanent form of birth control.
-However, in the same way that a woman can undergo surgery for tubal ligation reversal, a man can have a vasectomy reversal surgery if a couple decides to try to conceive.
-Nonetheless, a reversal of a vasectomy does not insure that pregnancy can be achieved.
+However, in the same way, that a woman can undergo surgery for tubal ligation reversal, a man can have a vasectomy reversal surgery if a couple decides to try to conceive.
+Nonetheless, a reversal of a vasectomy does not ensure that pregnancy can be achieved.

 - SpermCheck Post-Vasectomy Home Sperm Test Kit

 1. Indian J Urol.
 2007 Jan-Mar; 23(1): 6–8.

 3. The Society of Obstetricians and Gynaecologists of Canada